NeuroML/Documentation/source/Userdocs/Schemas/Networks.md

-<i>Event connection between named components, which gets processed via a new instance of a synapse component which is created on the target component, includes setting of _weight and _delay for the synaptic connection.</i>
+<i>Event connection between named components, which gets processed via a new instance of a synapse component which is created on the target component, includes setting of **weight** and **delay** for the synaptic connection .</i>